a crow can caw and draw

 Let a crow hold a marker with a claw to draw

-- Read the target text A Crow can Caw and Draw to the children.
+- Read the target text A Crow Can Caw and Draw (found below) to the children.

-- Show the children the picture of a crow and have them say caw.
+- Show the children the picture of a crow (found below) and have them say “caw.”

-- Let the children use a hook or claw graphic as a claw on a paw.
+- Let the children attach a paper claw (found below) to a marker to make a claw on a paw.

-- Use the claw to trace or draw a saw, a seesaw, a straw, or a paw.
+- Use the claw to trace or draw a saw, a seesaw, a straw, or a paw (all found below).

 Let a lobster draw a picture

-- Show the picture of a crab or lobster and point out the claw.
+- Show the picture of a lobster (found below) and point out the claw.

 - Let the children use salad tongs or a clothespin as a pretend claw.

-- Let the children hold a marker with the tongs or clothespin to draw.
+- Let the children try to draw by holding a marker with the tongs or clothespin.

 - Use the claw to draw a saw, a seesaw, a straw, a paw, and a claw.